With Karen Woodall and Nick Woodall

 Suitable for: counsellors and psychotherapists, social workers, psychologists and psychiatrists.

-This training is delivered by Karen Woodall who leads residence transfer care at the Family Separation Clinic and Nick Woodall who works with alienated children and their families in court cases.
+This training is delivered by Karen Woodall and Nick Woodall who work with alienated children and their families in court cases.

 The foreword to their co-authored book, Understanding parental alienation: Learning to cope, helping to heal (Charles C Thomas, 2017), was provided by William Bernet M.D.
 Professor Emeritus of Vanderbilt University and a Distinguished Life Fellow of the American Psychiatric Association.
 He said of the book:

 'Understanding Parental Alienation is unique... a balance of scholarship and practical, hands-on experience.
 The notion of parental alienation has been described in mental health literature since the 1940s.
 Nevertheless, the typical mental health or legal practitioner was not taught anything about parental alienation during the course of their professional education.
 Understanding Parental Alienation by Karen Woodall and Nick Woodall, may be their textbook and study guide as they learn about this serious mental condition and challenging legal situation.'

 Professor Gordana Buljan Flander, Ph.D. who is the Director of the Child and Youth Protection Center of Zagreb, a Child protection consultant to UNICEF and a Council of Europe expert on child protection described it as:

 ‘a must-read book for every mental health professional, social worker or legal professional working with families in divorce.’